-Yehudah, Humility and Kingship Rabbi David Etengoff Dedicated to the sacred memories of my mother, Miriam Tovah bat Aharon Hakohen, father-in-law, Levi ben Yitzhak, sister-in-law, Ruchama Rivka Sondra bat Yechiel, sister, Shulamit bat Menachem, Yehonatan Binyamin ben Mordechai Meir Halevi, Shoshana Elka bat Avraham, the Kedoshim of Har Nof and Pittsburgh, and the refuah shlaimah of Yakir Ephraim ben Rachel Devorah, Mordechai ben Miriam Tovah, and the safety of our brothers and sisters in Israel and around the world.
-Our Sages, in Tosefta Berachot 4:17-18, ask a very fundamental question: "Why did Yehudah merit kingship?"
+Rabbi David Etengoff

+Our Sages, in Tosefta Berachot 4:17-18, ask a fundamental question: "Why did Yehudah merit kingship?"
 After all, each of the brothers was great in his own way; why, then, was Yehudah and his tribe permanently given the mantel of leadership?
-One answer offered by the Tosefta is, "Because of his humility (anivut)."
-This is demonstrated in Sefer Bereishit 44:18, 32-33, wherein Yehudah calls himself a "servant" no less than four times, and even offers to become Yosef's slave - all in an effort to save Benyamin from that role:
+One answer offered by the Tosefta is, "Because of his humility (anavah)."
+This is demonstrated in Sefer Bereishit 44:18, 32-33, wherein Yehudah calls himself a "servant" no less than four times, and even offers to become Yosef's slave-all in an effort to save Benyamin from servitude: